 Getting there: via RER or Metro – Gare Champ de Mars Tour Eiffle or Bir-Hakeim, Trocadero.
 Buses – 82,30, 86, 69, 42, 72 before walking a short distance.

 The Eiffel tower’s unique lattice design made from wrought iron, towers over Paris from a great height.
 Named after its engineer Gustave Eiffel, who oversaw the design, and building of the tower.
 Built between 1887 to 1889 and the most visited paid for structure in the world.
 When it was first built, it was the tallest man-made structure in the world, standing at 324 metres.
-That was until the Chrysler building was built.
+That was until the Chrysler building came along.
 Since the antenna has been added, it is now taller than the Chrysler Building!

 To observe the structure at it’s best, walk through Champs de Mars.
 Not only is it a beautiful park area, but it really highlights the Eiffel Tower.
 It is also the best place to get that perfect photo, or Instagram photo opportunity.